"By Megan Brooks

 |Neonates (0-4 weeks)||30 mg/kg IV||q12hr|

-shown, bacteriologic cures cannot be expected in patients with chronic
+bacteriologic cures cannot be expected in patients with chronic respiratory

 † The higher dose should be reserved for immunocompromised pediatric patients or pediatric patients with cystic fibrosis or meningitis.

-Impaired Renal Function: Ceftazidime is excreted by the kidneys, almost exclusively by glomerular filtration.
+Ceftazidime is excreted by the kidneys, almost exclusively by glomerular filtration.
 Therefore, in patients with impaired renal function (glomerular filtration rate [GFR] < 50 mL/min), it is recommended that the dosage of ceftazidime be reduced to compensate for its slower excretion.
-In patients with suspected renal insufficiency, an initial loading dose of 1 gram of FORTAZ (ceftazidime) may be given.
+In patients with suspected renal insufficiency, an initial loading dose of 1 gram of FORTAZ may be given.
 An estimate of GFR should be made to determine the appropriate maintenance dosage.
-The recommended dosage is presented in Table 4.
+The recommended dosage is presented in Table 6.

-Table 4.
-Recommended Maintenance Dosages of FORTAZ (ceftazidime) in Renal
+Table 6: Recommended Maintenance Dosages of FORTAZ in